-Both revealed that Lord has bound himself by his words to restore your health after surgery.
+Both verses reveal how the Lord has bound himself by his words to heal and restore your health after surgery.

-No matter the current state of your mind, spirit, and body, God has promised to heal you.
+No matter the current condition of your spirit, mind, or body, God has promised to heal you.

 Your heavenly Father is faithful, forgiving, merciful, loving, and compassionate.

-He is with you, and I invite you to prayerfully read and meditate on each after-surgery scriptures.
+He is with you, and I invite you to prayerfully read and meditate on each after-surgery scripture.

 Daily reading of these healing scriptures after surgery will help build your faith and draw you closer to God faster than you think.

 Do you have a friend preparing to undergo surgery?
-Invite them to read any of our powerful pre-surgery collections of scriptures.
+Invite them to read any of these powerful pre-surgery collections of scriptures.

 They will thank you for it later, it’s God’s word and they need to hear it.

 But for now, I would encourage you to pray for your friend, even a short prayer for your friend before surgery can go a long way to bring peace, hope and comfort to their spirit and soul.